nghdavid/miaosha/README.md

 Tool: Redis List and RabbitMQ

-1. If consumer determined the user as successful, consumer would send the user id to waiting queue with dead letter exchange
+1. If consumer determined the user as successful, consumer would send the user id to waiting queue with dead letter exchange.
-2. If consumer determined the user as standby, consumer would send the user id to redis list
+2. If consumer determined the user as standby, consumer would send the user id to redis list.
-3. After 10 mins time limit, waiting queue would send the user id to payment consumer
+3. After 10 mins time limit, waiting queue would send the user id to payment consumer.
-4. Payment consumer would check whether the user has paid or not
+4. Payment consumer would check whether the user has paid or not.
-5. If the user doesn't pay, the stock would be released and be given to standby user
+5. If the user doesn't pay, the stock would be released and be given to standby user.
 <img width="60%" alt="standby" src="./docs/readme/standby.png">

 ## Turn on EC2 instances and ElastiCache before each selling event starts